arduino/docs-content/content/micropython/06.communication/uart/uart.md

                 uart.write("pong\n")
             buffer = ""  # Clear the buffer
 ```
 Now copy the following code into your `main.py` file and run it on the board you designated as "secondary".
-In this case we are exanding the secondary board to be able to write via UART too:
+In this case we are expanding the secondary board to be able to write via UART too:

 ```python
 from machine import UART